How to Sell a House During Divorce in Florida

 Three Options for the Marital Home

-Why a Cash Sale Works Best in Divorce
+When a Cash Sale Helps in Divorce

 Legal Considerations